Goose Hollow/SW Jefferson St station

 Goose Hollow/Southwest Jefferson Street is a light rail station on the MAX Blue and Red Lines in the Goose Hollow neighborhood of Portland, Oregon.
 It is the third stop westbound on the Westside MAX alignment and makes several cameo appearances in the movie What the Bleep Do We Know!? as the stop where Marlee Matlin's character boards the train to get into town.

 Location

 Goose Hollow/SW Jefferson Street station is located in the Goose Hollow neighborhood of western Portland.
-Specifically, it is located on the southern side of SW Jefferson Street, across from the Goose Hollow Inn owned by Bud Clark, former mayor of Portland.
+Specifically, it is located on the southern side of SW Jefferson Street, across from the Goose Hollow Inn formerly owned by the late Bud Clark, former mayor of Portland.
 To the east of the station, the tracks curve through Collins Circle, a roundabout at the junction of SW Jefferson and SW 18th Streets.
 Trains turn north onto 18th as they move eastbound; to the west, the tracks pass under the Vista Avenue viaduct (more commonly referred to as the Vista Bridge) and into the Robertson Tunnel under Portland's West Hills.